kevinchatham/setup.sh/readme.md

 - You will be prompted to configure `zsh`.
 Use the default options and `exit` when dropped into the new shell.
 Everything should continue normally after that.

-- It is a good idea to restart the shell when everything has finished installing.
+- Before launching VS Code, it is a good idea to close the shell when script is finished.

 ### Resetting Ubuntu